AIE-Lafayette/SummerCamp3D/README.md

 Collectibles still don't have a function.
 Since we want them to be a fun bonus and not the players main goal, we can just create a simple counter that keeps track of the amount we collected.
 In the player move script, add the following code:

 ![Collectible2](Images/Collectible2.png)

+Populate your scene with collectibles.
+We won't be able to see the score go up yet but we should see them despawning.

 ## Bonus Polish(Optional)